Best Time to Visit Machu Picchu

 February, however, is not a good moment to be trekking in Machu Picchu.
 This month has the greatest rainfall, the reason why entry to the Inca Trail is restricted.
 In the rainy season, the narrow and vertiginous trails of the mountains are even more dangerous.

-Enjoy of the Machu Picchu tours arranged by Perú Agency, we guaranty of your best experience.
+Enjoy the Machu Picchu tours arranged by Perú Agency, we guaranty your best experience.

-Once upon arrival to Machu Picchu, you will have guided tour during 3 hours approximate.
+Once upon arrival at Machu Picchu, you will have a guided tour for 3 hours approximately.
 Then you will have free time to explore by your own and take beautiful pictures.

 These breathtaking pre-Columbian buildings nestled high in the Andes between two peaks.
 Machu Picchu, rediscovered in 1911 by Hiram Bingham, is one of the most beautiful and enigmatic ancient sites in the world.